line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/spring-supports.md

 ## Spring Boot AutoConfigure

 Kotlin JDSL supports Spring Boot AutoConfigure.
-If you have Spring Boot and `com.linecorp.kotlinjdsl:spring-data-jpa-support` dependency together, the `JpqlRenderContext` bean is automatically created by `KotlinJdslAutoConfiguration`.
+If you have Spring Boot and `com.linecorp.kotlinjdsl:spring-data-jpa-support` dependency together, the `JpqlRenderContext` bean is created by `KotlinJdslAutoConfiguration`.

-If you register your `JpqlSerializer` as a bean, it will be included with the `JpqlRenderContext` bean.
+If you declare your `JpqlSerializer` as a bean, it will be included with the `JpqlRenderContext` bean.

 ## Spring Data Repository

-Kotlin JDSL supports extensions from the Spring Data Jpa Repository.
-If you inherit `KotlinJdslJpqlExecutor` for your repository interface, `KotlinJdslAutoConfiguration` allows you to use the Spring Data Repository extensions provided by Kotlin JDSL.
+If your `JpaRepository` extends `KotlinJdslJpqlExecutor`, you can use the extension provided by Kotlin JDSL.

 ```kotlin
 interface AuthorRepository : JpaRepository<Author, Long>, KotlinJdslJpqlExecutor